Rif: Geography

 Geologically, the Rif Mountains belong to the Gibraltar Arc or Alborán Sea geological region.
 They are an extension of the Baetic System, which includes the mountains of the southern Iberian Peninsula across the strait.
 Thus, the Rif Mountains are not part of the Atlas Mountain System.

 Major cities in the greater Rif region include Nador, Al Hoceima (also called Villa), Imzouren, Driouch, Ben Taieb, Midar and Al Aaroui and a few (small) towns: Segangan, Selwan, Ajdir and Targuist (Targist).
+And in the Jebala region: Chefchaouen, Taounate, Tetouan, Ouezzane, Tangier and Ksar El Kebir.